 ”An immigrant from Algeria became the director of NIH.
 You can’t imagine what that says about the United States,” Zerhouni enthused.
 He called on the country to “make health care equally accessible to all, not just here but throughout the world...Yes we can,” he concluded.

 Michael Kaiser, president of the John F. Kennedy Center for the Performing Arts, accepted the Award for Individual Achievement, on behalf of the “many people who worked together” to produce the “Arabesque: Arts of the Arab World Festival,” which from Feb.
-23 to March 15, 2009 showcased Arab culture at the Kennedy Center (see May/June 2009 Washington Report, pp. 60-62).
+23 to March 15, 2009 showcased Arab culture at the Kennedy Center (see May/June 2009 Washington Report on Middle East Affairs, pp. 60-62).
 Like so many Americans, Kaiser said, he knew little about Arab people—only oil and politics.
 Through his work on “Arabesque” he discovered Arab hospitality and warmth.
 “Art is the best tool for understanding,” Kaiser concluded.

 Virginia businessman James Kimsey presented the Gibran Award for Institutional Excellence to the Marshall Legacy Institute, which trains mine-detection dogs and sends them to countries like Bosnia, Lebanon and Afghanistan.
 Kimsey declared that in all the arsenal of weapons, the landmine is most insidious.
 Unexploded ordnance still litters the landscape in Vietnam, and now in Lebanon.

 In his acceptance speech Marshall Legacy chairman Anthony Lake, former national security adviser under President Bill Clinton, said his organization has sent 12 dogs to Lebanon over the past year, replacing six dogs sent in 2001 who were ready to retire—including Utsi, who came to the stage, tail wagging.